jwhang627/AnimationWorks/projects/2D3D/journal.md

 Make your to move your video references into your Arch Linux's Vidoes folders.

-I just realized I need to check out clips of Hardcore Henry.
+I just realized I need to check out clips of *Hardcore Henry*.

 And today is my sister's birthday.